MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 When you architect a solution for Azure, you need to decide which region to use, whether you deploy across multiple availabilty zones in a region, and whether you deploy into multiple regions.
 These decisions affect your solution's reliability, cost, performance, and operational efficiency.
 This guide provides TODO.

-## Key decision points
+## Key requirements

-To make an informed decision about which approach works for your solution, consider the following factors:
+To make an informed decision about which approach works for your solution, you need to understand your requirements.
+These requirements should be driven by discussions between solution designers and business stakeholders.

 ### Risk tolerance